OceanApocalypseStudios/conventions/C#/README.md

 ----

 ## `var`
-- Indifferent, although `var` is prefered when the type is apparent.
+- Indifferent, although explicit type is prefered over `var` when the type is apparent.
 - Prefer using `<type> someVar = new()` instead of `var someVar = new <type>()`
 ```c#
 // Prefer: